eclipsesource/tabris-js/doc/build.md

 > :point_right: The build service installs the dependencies specified in your package.json from npm (except devDependencies).
 As a result, you don't have to put the `node_modules` folder under version control.

-> :point_right: When building Windows apps, please also read the [Windows Support Documentation](windows-support.md)

 ### Settings

 ![App Settings](img/build-app-settings.png)